jcugnoni/SalomeMeca2024_Code-AsterMPI/README.md

     git clone https://gitlab.com/codeaster/src.git
     git clone https://gitlab.com/codeaster/devtools.git

-*build (all prerequisites already in container)
+- build (all prerequisites already in container)

     cd src
     ./waf configure
     ./waf install -j 8
     ./waf install test -n zzzz506c

-* check output of test result to make sure that job runned properly with MPI
+- check output of test result to make sure that job runned properly with MPI

 5) fixes to integrate the MPI version in Salome-Meca / AsterStudy and make it work:

-* add custom mpi version in the list of available install
+- add custom mpi version in the list of available install

     echo "vers : testing_mpi:/opt/codeaster/install/mpi/share/aster" >> /opt/salome_meca/V2024.1.0_scibian_univ/tools/Code_aster_frontend-202410/etc/codeaster/aster

-* fix for wrong as_run version for mpi testing version
+- fix for wrong as_run version for mpi testing version

     mv /usr/local/bin/as_run /usr/local/bin/as_run_23
     ln -s /usr/local/bin/as_run /opt/salome_meca/V2024.1.0_scibian_univ/tools/Code_aster_frontend-202410/bin/as_run

-* fix run_aster to run in MPI mode under SalomeMeca AsterStudy environment: after many debug steps, I found that the "OMPI_xxxx" variables set when running MPI job in AsterStudy are causing mpiexec to fail...
-* also the wrong version of as_run is used (2023 coming from SalomeMeca) and fails to identify the correct path to the testing_mpi Code-Aster install => need to prepend PATH with /usrl/local/bin to find the right as_run
+-  fix run_aster to run in MPI mode under SalomeMeca AsterStudy environment: after many debug steps, I found that the "OMPI_xxxx" variables set when running MPI job in AsterStudy are causing mpiexec to fail... also the wrong version of as_run is used (2023 coming from SalomeMeca) and fails to identify the correct path to the testing_mpi Code-Aster install => need to prepend PATH with /usrl/local/bin to find the right as_run

-PATCH: to fix this, we need to modify run_aster_main.py in /opt/codeaster/install/mpi/lib/aster/run_aster/run_aster_main.py at line ~476;  comment  "proc = run(cmd, shell=True, check=False)" and add the following lines cmdpfx ="lst=`env | grep OMPI_ | cut -d = -f 1`; for item in $lst; do echo 'unset ' $item; unset $item; done; export PATH=/usr/local/bin:$PATH; "
+MY QUICK & DIRTY PATCH: to fix this, we need to modify run_aster_main.py in /opt/codeaster/install/mpi/lib/aster/run_aster/run_aster_main.py at line ~476;  comment  "proc = run(cmd, shell=True, check=False)" and add the following lines cmdpfx ="lst=`env | grep OMPI_ | cut -d = -f 1`; for item in $lst; do echo 'unset ' $item; unset $item; done; export PATH=/usr/local/bin:$PATH; "
 proc = run(cmdpfx+cmd, shell=True, check=False, capture_output=False)

-* thanks to ChatGPT, here is a sed command to automate this change (complicated but works, make sure to copy - paste it as one block, newlines matter):
+- thanks to ChatGPT, here is a sed command to automate this change (complicated but works, make sure to copy - paste it as one block, newlines matter):

     cd /opt/codeaster/install/mpi/lib/aster/run_aster
     cp run_aster_main.py run_aster_main.orig